zincio/apidocs/source/includes/_object_reference.md

-min_seller_num_ratings | Number | (Amazon only) The minimum number of ratings required for an Amazon seller's offer to be selected min_seller_percent_positive_feedback | Number | (Amazon only) The minimum percentage of positive ratings of an Amazon seller for their offer to be selected prime | Boolean | (Amazon only) Specifies whether the selected offer should be an Amazon Prime offer
+min_seller_num_ratings | Number | (Amazon only) The minimum number of ratings required for an Amazon seller's offer to be selected min_seller_percent_positive_feedback | Number | (Amazon only) The minimum percentage of positive ratings of an Amazon seller for their offer to be selected prime | Boolean | (Amazon only) Specifies whether the selected offer should be an Amazon Prime offer allow_oos | Boolean | (Amazon only) Specifies whether we should still attempt to complete ordering with the cheapest offer if all offers appear unavailable

 ## Shipping object